When can we go on vacation again? This is what experts say

 With so much uncertainty afoot, the most advisable course of action in most parts of the world is still to stay safe and stay home.

 There's no danger, however, in looking towards the future.
-We asked experts to weigh in on the question of when the world be able to go on vacation again and when, if ever, travel might return to normal.
+We asked experts to weigh in on the question of when the world will be able to go on vacation again and when, if ever, travel might return to normal.

 When will I be able to fly long-haul?

 "There are some destinations that travelers can still book a long-haul flight right now if they wanted to," says Bryce Conway, travel rewards expert and founder of 10xTravel.
 "For example, there are flights open to US passengers to destinations like Albania and many parts of the Caribbean.
-But, I don't expect the volume of long-haul routes to increase to pre-Covid-19 levels until 2022."
+But I don't expect the volume of long-haul routes to increase to pre-Covid-19 levels until 2022."

 Alexis Barnekow, founder and CEO of booking app Chatflights, concurs.
 "Almost everything is still bookable with a few exceptions," he says.
 "New Zealand/Australia is more difficult to book because airlines such as Qantas have decreased their inventory to a large extent.

-"Two other airlines that have decreased bookable inventory are Thai Airways and Singapore Airlines, however more due to financial reasons.
+"Two other airlines that have decreased bookable inventory are Thai Airways and Singapore Airlines, (although that's) more due to financial reasons.

 "Basically all other airlines are striving to keep the supply at the same levels as before in order to keep their cash flow going.
 You can book but the risk of canceled flights and rescheduling is much more prevalent.
 This way, airlines can keep selling inventory and have cash running through their books, and when the travel dates approach use rescheduling to try to fill some planes and keep others on the ground."